Eight new early-Elon scrapbooks now on the web

-Elon junior Jessica McDonald, a history and sociology double major, also helped preserve many of the scrapbooks in acid free boxes, completing historical research and writing descriptions for each in the process.
+Elon junior Jess McDonald, a history and sociology double major, also helped preserve many of the scrapbooks in acid free boxes, completing historical research and writing descriptions for each in the process.

 Photos of student life on campus, trips made by students, programs from three different literary societies, newspaper clippings and handmade crafts were all included in each scrapbook.

 “It was interesting to learn more about Elon’s history,” McDonald said.
 “Each time I started a new scrapbook, I was so excited to see what was going to be on each page.”

 Katie Nash, the university’s archivist and special collections librarian, said it takes lots of work to make the unique collections available.
 She said the original plan was to re-house and create descriptions for no more than five scrapbooks, but because of McDonald’s efficiency, they were able to have the N.C.
 Digital Heritage Center digitize eight volumes.

 “Through Jess’ work, I was able to see these scrapbooks come to life and see what was inside them,” Nash said.
 “Being able to see the fruits of that labor was so exciting for me.”